gSchool/fish-with-sinatra/README.md

 ## Setup

 1. Fork and clone this repository
+1. Run `bundle install` from the project directory
 1. Import the stories into a new Pivotal Tracker project
 1. Start the first story.
 Write an acceptance that covers the requirements of the story
 1. Repeat for the remaining stories